Deeplearning-book/Examples/README.md

 This repository contains Python scripts corresponding to the examples from the book Deep Learning: A Practical Introduction.
 The scripts are organized by chapter, with each chapter having its own set of example scripts.
 # Structure
 The repository is structured as follows:
-•	Chapter 1:
+- Chapter 1:
-o	Example 1.2.1 (Perceptron rule).ipynb
+    - Example 1.2.1 (Perceptron rule).ipynb
-o	Example 1.2.2 (MMSE update rule of a perceptron).ipynb o	Example 1.3.1 (The XOR problem).ipynb o	Example 1.5.1 (ML vs MMSE in binary classification).ipynb o	Example 1.5.4 (MLP implementation on toy datasets).ipynb
+    - Example 1.2.2 (MMSE update rule of a perceptron).ipynb
+    - Example 1.3.1 (The XOR problem).ipynb
+    - Example 1.5.1 (ML vs MMSE in binary classification).ipynb
+    - Example 1.5.4 (MLP implementation on toy datasets).ipynb
-•	Chapter 2:
+- Chapter 2:
-o	Example 2.x.x
+    - Example 2.x.x
-o	...
+    - ...

 (Continue this structure for all 9 chapters)
 # Running the Examples
 You can run the provided Python scripts in either Google Colab or Jupyter Notebook.